 Here are some of the ways in which I use ClassDojo:

 I have tried all sorts of ways in which to get the students’ attention; chimes, counting down from five, clapping a rhythm etc. These days, when I want the students’ attention, I display ClassDojo on the board and award points to a couple of students who are looking my way and listening.
 As soon as the other students hear the ‘ping’ they soon follow suit, hoping to earn a point themselves!

 You can imagine the scene – you’ve just finished a craft activity and bits of paper are all over desks and under chairs, glue stick lids have rolled onto the floor, equipment needs tidying away… You get the picture!
-I have found ClassDojo to be a great motivator to encourage the students to tidy up.
+ClassDojo is a great motivator to encourage the students to tidy up.
 I give students who are tidying up a point, particularly those students who are helping others.
-I have found that it really has encouraged team work and has turned what was a ten minute job into a quick two minute task.
+This really has encouraged team work and has turned what was a ten minute job into a quick two minute task.

 My students love this feature!
 Click on the ‘random’ button and one student’s name will be selected at random.
 It is a great alternative to hands up during whole class teaching.
 I also use it when students are completing independent work.
 Now and again I will click the ‘random’ feature and I will look to see whether the child selected is on task.
 If they are, then I will award them a point.
 This is another great way to keep students motivated as they never know when their name might be selected!